 What is an investigational drug?

-Racivir is an investigational drug for the treatment of HIV infection.
+PSI-5004 (also known as Racivir) is an investigational drug that was previously studied for the treatment of HIV.

 How are clinical trials of investigational drugs conducted?